sixhobbits/coding-with-replit/manuscript/building-a-crm-app-with-nodejs-repl-it-and-mongo-db.md

 If you now run the Repl (you may need to refresh it) and submit the filled-in form, you'll get a message back that says "Customer created".
 If you then go and look in your cluster in MongoDB and select the "collections" button, you'll see a document has been created with the details that we submitted in the form.

 ## Updating and deleting database entries
 As a final step in this tutorial, we want to be able to update and delete database documents in our collection.
-To make things simpler we're going to make a new HTML page where we can request a document and then update or delete it.
+To make things simpler, we're going to make a new HTML page where we can request a document and then update or delete it.

 First, let's make the routes to our new page.
 In your `index.js`, add the following code below the rest of your routing code (ie. before the MongoDB code):
 ```